-- · Student's name
+- Student's name

 - Date of birth

 - Marital status

 - Photo

+- · Video, film, digital image, or any other audio or audiovisual recording

 - Addresses

-- · Telephone information
+- Telephone information

 - Email addresses

-- · Dates of attendance
+- Dates of attendance

-- · Participation in officially recognized activities and sports
+- Participation in officially recognized activities and sports

-- · Weight and height of members of athletic teams
+- Weight and height of members of athletic teams

 - Enrollment status

+- Classification

 - Academic program

-- · Degree(s) and certificate(s) earned
+- Degree(s) and certificate(s) earned

 - Honor(s) and award(s) received

 - Graduation date

 Students who wish to release confidential academic or financial information to a parent, guardian, or other interested individual must complete a FERPA disclosure form which can be obtained from the Office of Academic Records, in addition to being located in the my.moody.edu student portal.
 All forms must be authorized by the student and returned to the Office of Academic Records.
-Completed forms will last for the duration of the student's enrollment at Moody unless otherwise notified by the student.
+Completed forms will last for the duration of the student's enrollment at Moody unless the Office of Academic Records is otherwise notified by the student.